 Is ascorbic acid good for the skin?

 As an antioxidant, vitamin C intercepts the cell-damaging oxygen compounds in the body.
 These "free radicals" arise during the body's own metabolic processes, but also through the use of nicotine, medication and even UV radiation, and cause the skin to age.
 Limiting oxidative stress is therefore desirable for many people and can be achieved with a vitamin intake via food or food supplements.
 Does ascorbic acid affect blood clotting?
 Bleeding gums was a symptom of scurvy disease, which characterized a deficiency in the natural vitamin balance.
 However, vitamin C has no direct influence on blood clotting but supports normal blood vessels.
 It does this through its role as an antioxidant - but also indirectly by increasing the bioavailability of nitrogen monoxide (NO).
-This substance, in turn, is essential for protective cardiovascular functions such as thrombosis inhibition .
+Oxidative stress and wound healing consume a lot of vitamin C to keep the body in balance despite the high load .
+In turn, nitric oxide is essential for protective cardiovascular functions such as thrombosis inhibition .